I Modi

 These nine fragments cut from seven engravings are thought to be by Agostino Veneziano.
 They are thought to come from a replacement set of engravings created for the images that were in I modi.
 Paper.
 British Museum, London.
 Around 1530.

 I Modi (The Ways), also known as The Sixteen Pleasures or under the Latin title De omnibus Veneris Schematibus, is a famous erotic book of the Italian Renaissance that had engravings of sexual scenes.
 The engravings were created in a collaboration between Giulio Romano and Marcantonio Raimondi.
 They were thought to have been created around 1524 to 1527.

-There are now no known copies of the first two editions of I modi by Giulio Romano and Marcantonio Raimondi.

-In around 1530 Agostino Veneziano is thought to have created a replacement set of engravings for the engravings in I modi by Giulio and Marcantonio.
+There are now no known copies of the first two editions of I modi.
+In around 1530 Agostino Veneziano is thought to have created a replacement set of engravings for the originals.